Eubank coach charged with firearm possession in UK

 Last updated on .From the section Boxing

-Boxing trainer Brian 'Bomac' McIntyre has been charged with with possession of a firearm after a gun was found in luggage at Manchester Airport.
+Boxing trainer Brian 'Bomac' McIntyre has been charged with possession of a firearm after a gun was found in luggage at Manchester Airport.

 McIntyre, 53 trained Chris Eubank Jr for the Briton's rematch with Liam Smith on Saturday.